awsdocs/amazon-s3-userguide/doc_source/batch-ops-legal-hold.md

 For information about how to use this operation with the REST API, see `S3PutObjectLegalHold` in the [CreateJob](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateJob.html) operation in the *Amazon Simple Storage Service API Reference*\.

-For an example use of this operation, see [Using the AWS SDK Java](batch-ops-legal-hold-off.md#batch-ops-examples-java-object-lock-legalhold)\.
+For an example use of this operation, see [Using the AWS SDK for Java](batch-ops-legal-hold-off.md#batch-ops-examples-java-object-lock-legalhold)\.

 ## Restrictions and limitations<a name="batch-ops-legal-hold-restrictions"></a>
 + S3 Batch Operations does not make any bucket level changes\.